marcusolsson/tui-go/example/tabs/README.md

 # tabs

-Implementation of a more complex multi-view layout, however with visual tabs, as well as a keybind bar describing the keybinds to navigate between views.
+Implementation of a more complex multi-view layout, however with visual tabs.

 ![Screenshot](screenshot.gif)